clairview/clairview/plugin-server/README.md

 ## Releasing a new version

-Just bump up `version` in `package.json` on the main branch and the new version will be published automatically, with a matching PR in the [main MarketTor repo](https://github.com/MarketTor/markettor) created.
+Just bump up `version` in `package.json` on the main branch and the new version will be published automatically, with a matching PR in the [main ClairView repo](https://github.com/ClairView/clairview) created.

 It's advised to use `bump patch/minor/major` label on PRs - that way the above will be done automatically when the PR is merged.